Arkansas in the American Civil War: 1861

-Once Arkansas left the Union in May 1861, the existing volunteer militia companies were among the first mustered into state service and be formed into new volunteer infantry regiments, also referred to as "State Troops".
+Once Arkansas left the Union in May 1861, the existing volunteer militia companies were among the first mustered into state service and formed into new volunteer infantry regiments, also referred to as "State Troops".
 These new regiments comprised the Provisional Army of Arkansas.
 In July 1861 an agreement was reached to transfer the existing state forces into the Confederate army.
 The Second Division of the Army of Arkansas was transferred to the Confederate Army under the command of General William J. Hardee, but before the First Division of the Army of Arkansas could be transferred, it participated in the second major battle of the war near Springfield, Missouri, in August 1861.
-Arkansas "State Troops" provided the bulk of forces for the Battle of Wilson's Creek Although the battle was a victory for the Confederacy, the Arkansas State Troops moved back to Arkansas and, after a dispute over transfer to Confederate authority, were disbanded.
+Arkansas "State Troops" provided the bulk of forces for the Battle of Wilson's Creek.
+Although the battle was a victory for the Confederacy, the Arkansas State Troops moved back to Arkansas and, after a dispute over transfer to Confederate authority, were disbanded.
 Most remaining Confederate forces in Arkansas were transferred east of the Mississippi River in the fall of 1861 and spent the remainder of the war serving in that theater.

 In November 1861, Colonel Solon S. Borland, commanding Confederate forces at Pittman's Ferry received information regarding an impending invasion of Northeast Arkansas and issued an immediate call for militia forces to reinforce his position.
 The State Military Board authorized the activation of Eighth Brigade of Militia, and one company from the militia regiments of Prairie, Monroe, Poinsett, Saint Francis, and Craighead counties.
 The units that responded to this call were formed into three regiments of 30 Day Volunteers.
 Some of these companies later enrolled in regular Confederate service.

 The Secession Convention's and Military Board's fears of Arkansas troops being transferred east of the Mississippi quickly became a reality.
 By the end of September 1861 Brigadier General William J. Hardee had transferred his new command of Arkansas troops east of the Mississippi to join what would become the Confederate Army of Tennessee.
 Arkansas soon found itself virtually defenseless.
 Governor Rector's newspaper charged: "The Confederate government has abandoned Arkansas to her fate."
 By November 1861 Governor Rector reported that 21 regiments had been raised for the war effort, a total of 16,000 men, and an additional 6,000 men were soon to be in the ranks.